boostercloud/booster/docs/README.md

 boost new:command CreateProduct --fields sku:SKU displayName:string description:string price:Money
 ```

-The above generator will automatically create a file called `CreateProduct.ts` with a TypeScript class of the same name under the `commands` directory.
+The generator will automatically create a file called `CreateProduct.ts` with a TypeScript class of the same name under the `commands` directory.
 You can still create (or modify) the command manually.
 Since the generator is not doing any *magic*, all you need is a class decorated as `@Command`.
 Anyway, we recommend you always to use the generator, because it handles the boilerplate code for you.

 Note:
 > Generating a command with the same name as an already existing one will override its content.
 Soon, we will display a warning before overwriting anything.

 #### The command handler function

 Each command class must have a method called `handle`.
 This function is the command handler, and it will be called by the framework every time one instance of this command is submitted.
-Inside it you can run validations, return errors, query entities to make decisions and register relevant domain events.
+Inside the handler you can run validations, return errors, query entities to make decisions and register relevant domain events.

 ##### Validating data